-Image processing
+Image pre-processing

-Import AVI file into ImageJ in grayscale format.

-Intensity capping

-To increase the quality of the signal correlation, the difference between the peaks and valleys (i.e. contrast) of the input signals should be maximized11 .
+Drag the saved AVI file onto the ImageJ window to import it.
+Select the box marked “Convert to Grayscale”.

+From the “ImageJ” menu, select “Analyze” > “Generate Histogram” (or press Ctrl + H) to generate a histogram of image pixel intensities.
+Take note of the mean and standard deviation for the unprocessed image.

-Generate a histogram of image pixel intensities.
-At high frame rates, the distribution is usually skewed heavily toward zero (i.e., no signal).
+NOTE: At high frame rates, it is not unusual for the distribution to be skewed heavily toward zero (i.e., no signal).

+From the “ImageJ” menu, select “Image” > “Adjust”> “Brightness and Contrast” (or press Shift + Ctrl + H) to apply a brightness/contrast filter.

-Apply a brightness/contrast filter such that the intensity limits are set by the mean value plus one standard deviation and the maximum intensity of the image.
-This typically eliminates all but the top 10% of pixel intensities.
+On the “Brightness and Contrast” menu, press the “Set” button to define the image limits.
+Set the minimum value to be the mean value plus one standard deviation, and the maximum value to be the maximum intensity of the image (both based on statistics obtained in Section 6.1.2).

+NOTE: This typically eliminates all but the top 10% of pixel intensities.
 The number of standard deviations may be varied depending on the desired distribution of pixel intensities.
 A custom macro script for performing the intensity capping operation is provided in the Supplemental Material.

-Despeckle
+From the “ImageJ” menu, select “Process” > “Noise” > “Despeckle” to reduce the number of saturated pixels.

-Optimization of brightness and contrast often increases the number of saturated pixels, which can appear as local maxima, and thus result in spurious vectors during subsequent cross-correlation.
+NOTE: This operation is necessitated by the increased potential for pixel saturation that arises during optimization of brightness and contrast, which can produce spurious vectors during subsequent cross-correlation.

-The Despeckle function in ImageJ can be used to reduce the number of saturated pixels.

-Gaussian Blur

-Despeckling can occasionally remove illuminated pixels.

-The Gaussian Blur function in ImageJ can be used to correct this effect.

-Region of interest (ROI) definition
+From the “ImageJ” menu, select “Process” > “Filters” > “Gaussian Blur” with a radius of 1.5 to reduce artifacts arising from the occasional removal of illuminated pixels in a 3x3 neighborhood by the prior despeckling operation.

+Click on the “Polygon” tool, and then click within the image to outline the region of interest (ROI).

-Sensor noise in locations where no signal is expected (e.g., areas beyond vessel wall boundary) can decrease overall SNR.
+From the “ImageJ” menu, select “Edit” > “Clear Outside” to remove sensor noise in locations where no signal is expected (e.g., areas beyond vessel wall boundary), which can decrease overall SNR.